brighamskarda/chess/README.md

 ## Future Development

 I am currently working on version 2.0 of this library.
-It will feature a fully bitboard based position representation.
+It features a fully bitboard based position representation.
-The hope is that this will speed up the move generating portions of the library.
+Currently moves generationa for version 2 is about twice as fast as the most popular chess library in go. https://github.com/corentings/chess

 ## Contact info